-- Action 2.1a: The Town actively works to preserve the historical character of the Township through the strict control of signage. - Action 2.1b: The Gibraltar Historical Association actively works to bring together the owners of the Town's historically significant buildings, and other interested citizens to seek ways to preserve the historical character of the Towns small communities of Fish Creek, Juddville and Maple Grove and outlying areas. - Action 2.1c: The Town actively supports the Gibraltar Historical Association, the Noble House, and Noble Square. - Action 2.2d: The Park & Lands committee actively works to preserve & restore Chambers Island Lighthouse and its property seeking funding and budget to advance improvement. - Action 2.2e: The Park & Lands committee actively seeks to identify and preserve existing and future archaeological sites in the Township.
+- Action 2.1a: The Town actively works to preserve the historical character of the Township through the strict control of signage. - Action 2.1b: The Plan Commission will actively work with the Gibraltar Historical Association to bring together the owners of the Town's historically significant buildings, and other interested citizens to seek ways to preserve the historical character of the Towns small communities of Fish Creek, Juddville, and Maple Grove and outlying areas. - Action 2.1c: The Town actively supports the Gibraltar Historical Association, the Noble House, and Noble Square. - Action 2.2d: The Park & Lands committee actively works to preserve & restore Chambers Island Lighthouse and its property seeking funding and budget to advance improvement. - Action 2.2e: The Park & Lands committee actively seeks to identify and preserve existing and future archaeological sites in the Township.